tlavallee4/COMP-3020-CI-CD/README.md

 # Hello World

-README with some words.
+This is a sample README file for a GitHub Actions project.

 - Super-Linter is set up
-- Dev branch has been created
+- A `dev` branch has been created
-- Pull request with review from myself but a different account
+- A pull request was reviewed using a second GitHub account